hphelion/documentation/commercial/GA1/commercial.install-GA-overview.md

 ####  With HP StoreServ (3PAR) storage

-HP 3PAR StoreServ is a storage array that supports Fiber Channel (FC) as well as iSCSI protocol.
+HP 3PAR StoreServ is a storage array that supports Fibre Channel (FC) as well as iSCSI protocol.
 HP 3PAR StoreServ is integrated into the plug-in architecture of the Volume Operation service using the HP 3PAR StoreServ block storage driver.

 ### ESX Hypervisor with HP Virtual Cloud Networking (VCN) application support {#esx-hypervisor}